MONDAY, 1 JUNE 1942

 PACIFIC OCEAN AREA (POA, 7th Air Force): The Battle of Midway continues with

 the Japanese fleet retiring westward.
-In the morning 8 B-17s hit a force 130
+In the morning eight B-17s hit a force 130

-miles (208 km) from Midway , claiming hits on 2 large warships.
+miles from Midway claiming hits on two large warships.
 During

 22 hits on ships and 10 fighters shot down.
 2 B-17s and 2 B-26s were lost.
 One

-of the decisive battles of naval history, Midway will cost Japan the initiative
+of the decisive battles of naval history, Midway costs Japan the initiative

-and will be a turning point in the Pacific war.
+and will become a turning point in the Pacific War.

 SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): B-17s hit wharves, a warehouse,